Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Only make deductions to a tenant’s security deposit for certain allowable reasons.

-• Provide a tenant with a 24-hour advance notice before entering their rented premises.
+• Provide a resident with a 24-hour advance notice before entering their premises.

 a judges gavel, a home figurine and a legal balance on a white table